 This term describes a way of travelling around the world, that allows the opportunity to absorb as much culture as possible.
 A method of travel at a slow enough pace for the traveller to be able to form relationships with people who are native to any given place.
 A form of travel that is based around fully understanding a place – warts and all – and really getting to know it.
 This Tony Hiss article for the New Yorker can explain this more, if it a mildly pretentious way.

 As someone who has backpacked around the world before, I learned from that travel experience.
 During my last big trip in 2010, I met lots of people.
 Pretty much all of them were other travellers though.
 Now, don’t get me wrong – I loved that.
-In South America at 28 years old and speaking little Spanish, any English speakers who were in the same boat as me, were a very welcome sight.
+In South America, travelling at 28 years old and speaking little Spanish, any English speakers who were in the same boat as me, were a very welcome sight.
 We formed temporary alliances to help each other and provide company.
 Now though, as I prepare to travel around the world again, I want to do it with less of a crutch and to jump in at the deep end a little more.

 As I’ve got a little more experienced, what I want out of travel is changing.
 Before, I wanted to have fun, see cool things, party, meet people, to not have to work, to go on a bit of an adventure without it being too challenging.

-Now, I want to spend time understanding the world, to broaden my narrow mind on topics like politics, art, culture, work, food and how people live all around the world.
+Now, I want to spend time understanding the world, to broaden my narrow mind on topics like politics, art, music, culture, work, food and how people live all around the world.

 Think of all the cultural divides that exist.
 Think about places the Middle East, North Korea, Russia, USA and terrorism in Europe.
 We need to help cultural understanding and I don’t believe the leaders of these countries will be the ones to do it.
 I think with travel, we can better do this from the ground up.